No. 2 Ohio State beats No. 10 Michigan 56-27 for record run

+J.K.
+Dobbins ran for four touchdowns and Justin Fields threw four TD passes, providing plenty of firepower for No. 2 Ohio State to rout No. 10 Michigan 56-27 Saturday for a school-record eighth straight win in the series.

+“It feels great just to continue the legacy of this great Ohio State tradition,” defensive end Chase Young said.
+“We’re just going to try to keep it moving and keep it rolling next week.”

-The Buckeyes (12-0, 9-0 Big Ten, No. 1 CFP) will head to the Big Ten championship game with a spot in the College Football Playoff in sight against either No. 9 Minnesota or No. 13 Wisconsin next Saturday.
+The Buckeyes (12-0, 9-0 Big Ten, No. 1 CFP) will head to the Big Ten championship game to face No. 13 Wisconsin next Saturday with a spot in the College Football Playoff in sight.

+Fields will likely use the limited time to rest and test out braces to protect his left knee that was injured for a second straight week.

-Fields went down in the third quarter, grabbing his left knee, and walked off the field to be evaluated in a tent behind Ohio State’s sideline.
-The sophomore quarterback came back in the game and on the next snap, he scrambled and threw a 30-yard touchdown pass to Garrett Wilson.
+He went down in the third quarter and gingerly walked off the field to get evaluated in a tent behind Ohio State’s sideline.
+He came back in the game after a few plays and on the next snap, scrambled and threw a 30-yard touchdown pass to Garrett Wilson.

-“It was a magical moment,” Ohio State’s first-year coach Ryan Day said.
+“It was a magical moment,” Day said.
 “I thought it was a Heisman moment.”

+Fields has thrown 37 touchdown passes with only one interception and scored 10 more times rushing.

+The sophomore quarterback said he aggravated a strained ligament, forcing him to use a bulky brace after starting the game with a smaller one, but didn’t consider staying out of the game.

-The Wolverines (9-3, 6-3, No. 13 CFP) will have to settle for a second- or third-tier bowl game after coach Jim Harbaugh fell to 0-5 in the rivalry, and they lost to Ohio State for the 15th time in 16 years.
+The Wolverines (9-3, 6-3, No. 13 CFP) will have to settle for a second- or third-tier bowl game after coach Jim Harbaugh fell to 0-5 in the rivalry, and the program lost to Ohio State for the 15th time in 16 years.

-“We didn’t really put them in position to have pressure on them,” Harbaugh said.
-“They played really well.”
+“It’s just kind of the same thing every year,” Michigan tight end Sean McKeon said.
+“It gets old, but you’ve just got to play better against them.

+Harbaugh was asked if the difference between the teams was talent, preparation or coaching?

 Michigan got off to a strong start, driving 75 yards on the opening drive and scoring on Giles Jackson’s 22-yard run.